Where? Room 96 of the Uffizi Museum

-What do you see?
-A praying Virgin Mary.
-Two angels are holding the child Jesus in front of Mary.
-Mary and Jesus both seem to be lost in their thoughts.
-Mary is depicted in a very elegant way compared to earlier paintings.
-For example, look at her sweet facial expression and the graceful veils and pearls in her hair.
 Notice also the halo above the heads of Mary and Jesus.
 These halos are just a simple circle and mark the transition between the solid gold disks used in earlier work and the disappearance of the halo in later Renaissance paintings.
 The angel on the right seems to giggle and watch the viewer directly in the eyes.
 Mary, Jesus, and the angels are depicted in front of a window, which can easily be mistaken for the frame of this painting.
 In the background, you can see a landscape inspired by Flemish paintings.

 Backstory: This painting was one of the first in which Mary and Jesus are depicted in a very human way.
 Mary is shown as an elegant young woman.
-This painting has served as an inspiration for many future paintings of Mary, but also for paintings of Venus.
-For example, the Birth of Venus by Botticelli (a pupil of Filippo Lippi) has been heavily inspired by this painting.
+This painting has served as an inspiration for many future paintings of Mary, but also for paintings of Venus, such as The Birth of Venus by Botticelli (a pupil of Filippo Lippi).

-Symbolism: The pearls and veils that are carefully inserted in Mary’s hair and are gracefully draped around her neck are a new element that Lippi introduced to represent the elegance of Mary.
-The forehead is bigger than usual as the forehead was an object of beauty during that time (see the pearl on Mary’s forehead to emphasize this).
 You can see the shadow of Mary in the window frame on the left.
 This is another example of a physical detail, whereas earlier paintings of Mary focused mainly of the spiritual symbols.
 However, you can also see a seashore in the landscape, which refers to one of Mary’s titles ‘port of salvation’.
 The rocks in the landscape refer to the biblical tale of Daniel.
 Finally, Mary is wearing a blue dress, representing her purity, virginity, and royalty.

 Who is Madonna?
 A Madonna is a representation of Mary with or without her child Jesus.
 Madonna comes from ‘ma donna’, which is Italian for ‘my lady’.
 In English, this is often referred to as ‘our lady’ and in French as ‘notre dame’.
 There are different types of Madonna painting.
-The ‘Madonna and child’ like in this painting was a very popular subject during the Renaissance.
+The ‘Madonna and child’ in Lippi's painting was a very popular subject during the Renaissance.
 Other types of Madonnas that have frequently been used in the art are, for example, the ‘Madonna enthroned’, ‘Madonna of humility’, ‘adoring Madonna’, and ‘nursing Madonna’.